 Support for newborn babies

-If your doctors think that your baby might have problems from birth, he or she will be reviewed by healthcare professionals who are experienced in looking after newborn babies.
+If your doctors think that your baby might have problems from birth, they will be reviewed by healthcare professionals who are experienced in looking after newborn babies.
 Your baby may need to be admitted into a neonatal unit, a special ward of the hospital for newborn babies.
-The team of healthcare professionals will measure how much urine your baby is passing, and how much he or she is growing.
+The team of healthcare professionals will measure how much urine your baby is passing, and how much they are growing.

-If your baby needs help breathing, he or she can be given oxygen or ventilation, using a machine that moves breathable air in and out of his or her lungs.
+If your baby needs help breathing, they can be given oxygen or ventilation, using a machine that moves breathable air in and out of their lungs.
 Many of these babies improve as they begin to grow but occasionally in very severe cases this is not the case.

 Long-term complications and treatment